-Independent Compensation Consultants
+Independent Compensation Consultant

 Our MD&C Committee has the authority to engage and retain an independent compensation consultant to provide independent counsel and advice.
 At least annually, the MD&C Committee formally conducts an evaluation as to the effectiveness of the independent compensation consultant and periodically runs a request for proposal process to ensure the independent compensation consultant is meeting its needs.
-For 2019, our MD&C Committee retained the services of Pearl Meyer & Co.
-LLP ("Pearl Meyer").

-The following services were provided by the Independent Compensation Consultant:
+For 2022, our MD&C Committee retained the services of Pearl Meyer & Partners, LLP ("Pearl Meyer" or "Compensation Consultant").
+The following services were provided by the independent Compensation Consultant:

-Consultant Description of Services Provided Updates on trends and developments in executive compensation; Conducted a risk assessment of the Company's executive incentive plans; Review and recommendation regarding the compensation peer group for use in 2019 and 2020; Pearl Meyer Annual competitive market assessment and recommendations for 2019 pay decisions; Support Director Pay assessment and recommendations; Review, design and recommendations for the 2019 short and long-term incentive plans; Support in drafting the CD&A of the 2020 Proxy Statement; and Other ad hoc requests related to executive compensation market practices.
+Consultant Description of Services Provided Pearl Meyer Updates on trends and developments in executive compensation; Conducted a risk assessment of the Company's executive incentive plans; Review and provide a recommendation regarding the compensation peer group for use in 2022 and 2023; Annual competitive market assessment and recommendations for 2022 pay decisions; Support Director Pay assessment and recommendations; Review, design and provide recommendations for the 2022 short- and long-term incentive plans; Support in drafting the CD&amp;A of the 2023 Proxy Statement; and Other ad hoc requests related to executive compensation market practices.

-At the MD&C Committee's direction during 2019, management provided all MD&C Committee materials to the independent consultant and discussed such materials and any recommendations relating thereto with the consultant in advance of each MD&C Committee meeting.
+At the MD&C Committee's direction during 2022, management provided all MD&C Committee materials to the independent Compensation Consultant and discussed such materials and any recommendations relating thereto with the Compensation Consultant in advance of each MD&C Committee meeting.
 Pearl Meyer considered and discussed the information with the MD&C Committee chairperson, specifically identifying any issues or concerns.
 The MD&C Committee considered Pearl Meyer's input as part of its decision-making process.